iabraham/bioe205/lectures/lec06/index.md

 \tableinput{}{./transformtypes_forward.csv}

 Please take care to use the right name because each of the techniques have slightly different areas of applicability as listed in the table.
+In the words of one bestselling author:

+> You might be thinking that the names given to these four types of Fourier
+> transforms are confusing and poorly organized.
+You're right; the names have
+> evolved rather haphazardly over 200 years.
+There is nothing you can do but
+> memorize them and move on.
+> \\
+> ~ S. W. Smith

 We will start with the DFT above, and discuss each in turn, though we may not follow the unwieldy notation used in CSSB.
 We start with the DFT because it is directly related to the discussions we have had above.

 ### Discrete Fourier Transform (DFT)
-Given one period of discrete periodic signal $f$ as vector of length $N$ we define the DFT of it as the sequence of $N$ complex numbers given by:
+Given one period of discrete periodic signal $f[n]$ as vector of length $N$ we define the DFT of it as the sequence of $N$ complex numbers given by:
 $$ \label{fdft}
 F[k] := \dfrac{1}{\sqrt{N}} \sum \limits _{n=0} ^{N-1} f[n] e^{-i n \omega_k}